 MMES Fieldwork & Certification

-Fieldwork assignments are designed to ensure that students gain practical skills in applying The Masterson Method on a wide variety of horses, including standard working horses and those serving in EAAT programs.
+Fieldwork assignments are designed to ensure that students gain practical skills in applying The Masterson Method on a wide variety of horses, including standard working horses and those serving in equine-assisted services (EAS) programs.
 Fieldwork will be standardized for all students and, as may be relevant, may be individualized to further meet the needs and enhance the competence of each participant.
 Students document their work sessions with horses in their local area, including identifying any challenges which arose and what they have learned and receive written feedback for consideration.
-When the fieldwork phase is complete, the student will complete an electronic final exam to assess knowledge of the Masterson Method and its use in EAAT settings and their overall readiness for certification.
+When the fieldwork phase is complete, the student will complete an electronic final exam to assess knowledge of the Masterson Method and its use in EAS settings and their overall readiness for certification.

 After fieldwork is complete, your Mentor will either authorize you to move on to taking the Online MMES-Level 1 Certification Exam, or discuss with you a recommendation and benefits of conducting some additional sessions prior to proceeding to the online exam.